CovidTrackerFr/vitemadose-front/README.md

 Open your browser : http://localhost:3000/
 and enjoy live reload / on-the-fly typescript compilation

+You can also click on [this link](https://gitpod.io/#https://github.com/CovidTrackerFr/vitemadose-front) in order to open a Gitpod workspace with everything loaded in it.

 ## Alternative: Running with docker
 If you don't want to install node.js on your machine, you can isolate it with [docker](https://www.docker.com/get-started):